 - Write a personalized message.

 - Be gracious; you are asking for a favor.
-At the same time, it may be a good idea to suggest specific aspects of your work you would like the person to comment on, or provide insights on why you are requesting a recommendation at this time.
+At the same time, it may be a good idea to suggest specific aspects of your work that you would like the person to comment on, or provide insights on why you’re requesting a recommendation at this time.

-- Pasting in something you have drafted “as a starting point” can be a big help for busy contacts, and greatly increases your chances of getting the recommendation.
-Not sure how to write it?
-This post from The Muse may help.
+- Pasting in something you have drafted “as a starting point” can be a huge help for busy contacts, and it greatly increases your chances of getting the recommendation.
+If you’re not sure how to write it, this post from The Muse may help.

 - Click Send.

-If you receive a recommendation you’re hesitant to use, you can either choose not to make it visible (e.g., if it consists of “faint praise”), or send it back to the person suggesting a small revision (“Can you mention the XYZ project?”) or with spelling errors corrected (“I just fixed a little typo – can you copy and paste this in?”).
+Sometimes you may receive a recommendation you’re hesitant to use.
+For example, if the recommendation reads like “faint praise,” it may be best simply not to make it visible.
+If something important was left out, you might write back suggesting a small revision (“Can you mention the XYZ project?”) or providing a new draft with spelling errors corrected (“I just fixed a little typo – can you copy and paste this in?”).
 In the latter case, realize that you’re doing your contact a favor by helping them look good.

 If you do receive a recommendation – even if you never post it – be appreciative!
 A handwritten thank-you note or card is a nice touch.